Category 3 cable

 Category 3 cable, commonly known as ' or station wire, and less commonly known as VG or voice-grade (as, for example, in 100BaseVG), is an unshielded twisted pair (UTP) cable used in telephone wiring.
-It is part of a family of standards defined jointly by the Electronic Industries Alliance (EIA) and the Telecommunications Industry Association (TIA) and published in TIA/EIA-568-B.
+It is part of a family of standards defined jointly by the Electronic Industries Alliance (EIA) and the Telecommunications Industry Association (TIA) and published in the TIA/EIA-568-B standard.

-Although designed to reliably carry data up to 10 Mbit/s, modern data networks run at much higher speeds, and or better cable is generally used for new installations.
-Cat 3 cables may have 2, 3, 4, or more pairs.
+Although designed to reliably carry data up to 10 Mbit/s, modern data networks run at much higher speeds, and or better cable is generally used for new installations. cables may have 2, 3, 4, or more pairs.

 Networking

 was widely used in computer networking in the early 1990s for 10BASE-T Ethernet and, to a much lesser extent, for 100BaseVG Ethernet, Token Ring and 100BASE-T4.
 The original Power over Ethernet 802.3af specification supports the use of cable, but the later 802.3at Type 2 high-power variation does not.
-In some use cases and for short distances, Cat 3 may be capable of carrying 100BASE-TX (2 pairs) or even 1000BASE-T (4 pairs).
-Such use cases include hobbyist retrofitting short home telephone Cat 3 networks for Ethernet.
+In some use cases and for short distances, may be capable of carrying 100BASE-TX (2 pairs) or even 1000BASE-T (4 pairs).
+Such use cases include hobbyist retrofitting short home telephone networks for Ethernet.